This post introduces one of the foundational strategies of power.

 3. Keep the few crucial people happy (& the military)

-A dictator depends on a few crucial backers, which includes army generals (de Mesquita, 2011).
+Even dictators depend on a few crucial backers (de Mesquita, 2011).

 The fear strategy is risky: dictators low in warmth are hated by the population, so they must be high in financial rewards towards those crucial backers.